richmedina/vot-dev/README.md

 ## License

-*add license* RM I'll add this later, but it will probably be MIT (https://choosealicense.com/licenses/mit/)
+*add license* RM: I'll add this later, but it will probably be MIT (https://choosealicense.com/licenses/mit/)